NetBackup 6.x and 7.x firewall port requirements

 The Resilient Client feature requires vnetd/13724 to be open bi-directional between the media server and client hosts.
+If utilizing client-directed operations, then vnetd/13724 must be open bi-directional between the client and the master server.
 This feature cannot use PBX/1556.

 Snapshot backups may experience delays before and after the data transfer if port 1556 is not open from the client to the master server.

 The Client Direct restore feature requires the TCP ports for PBX/1556 and vnetd/13724 to be open from the client to the master server for the file list port connection; regardless of whether the restore is server or client initiated.

 Network Address Translation (NAT) and Port Address Translation (PAT) Considerations

 The use of NAT and PAT is not supported with NetBackup.
 See TECH15006 in the Related Articles section for details.

 (primary) Delays during snapshot backup if port 1556 is not open from client to master server.